anasY2/task-manager-api/README.md

 # Task-Manager-API
 ## Overview
 Task manager application built using NODE JS and MongoDB.
 It follows a RESTFul API design architecture.
 The app sends an email notification upon registration and deactivation of the user's account.
-The website built on top of this api can be found [here](https://github.com/anasY2/task-manager)
+The website built on top of this api can be found [here](https://github.com/anasY2/task-manager).

+## Technologies Used
+### Backend
+* NodeJS
+* ExpressJS
+* Send Grid API for emails
+### Database
+* MongoDB
+* Mongoose
+### Testing Tool
+* Postman
 ## Features

-* Ability to create, read, update and delete tasks.
-* User authentication with use of [JWT](https://jwt.io/)
-* Sends email whenever a user signup or delete their account.
+* Authentication feature (login, logout) on multiple devices using Web token.
+* Creating tasks, updating and deleting tasks by Id.
+* Registering User.
-* Sorting, pagination and filtering
+* Updating and Deleting User.
+* Different URL Query parameters during fetching tasks.
+* Rest Api's for user sign-up, login and logout using node-js, expess, mongodb along with jwt token as an authentication agent.